 If the air in the tank has excessive oil or water in it, some of that may migrate to the PRV.
 If that happens, that oil and water may ‘lubricate’ the PRV internals to the point where building pressure overcomes the force keeping the PRV closed, the PRV opens, and it starts to vent air before the compressor tank pressure reaches normal stopping levels.

 A good cleaning Of the PRV may resolve this.
 Power down the compressor, vent all of the air from the tank, remove the PRV, rinse in hot water with detergent, or even better, a clear solvent.
 Let dry thoroughly after the cleaning.
 Install it.
-If that works, and the PRV doesn’t blow off before the tank pressure reaches normal cut off, you may have resolved the issue.
+If that works, and the PRV doesn’t blow off before the tank pressure reaches normal cut-off, you may have resolved the issue.

 Do manually cycle the PRV several times after you’ve reinstalled it to make sure that the piston inside moves freely.

-Test the PRV
+Testing the PRV

 But then, you probably want to bypass the pressure switch and let power get to the compressor motor and the compressor run until the pressure in the tank reaches the 15-20 PSI pressure level over the normal compressor stopping point that is the typical cracking point of a PRV.

-If the PRV does not crack at a max of 20 PSI over the normal pressure cut out, power down, vent the air, and replace the PRV with a new one that has the same cracking point.
+If the PRV does not crack at a max of 20 PSI over the normal pressure cut out, power down, vent the air and replace the PRV with a new one that has the same cracking point.

 Or, if you want to make it simple, rather than bothering with cleaning and testing, simply acquire a new one.
 After you install it, cycle it a few times manually by pulling on the ring and pushing the piston back in to make sure it cycles.

-If the compressor PRV valve opens and the pressure level in the tank is higher than the normal cut out pressure level of the air compressor, that points to the pressure switch being the problem.
+If the compressor PRV valve opens and the pressure level in the tank is higher than the normal cut-out pressure level of the air compressor, that points to the pressure switch being the problem.

-The pressure switch is supposed to cut power to the compressor motor when the pressure in the tank reaches the switch cut out set point.
+The pressure switch is supposed to cut power to the compressor motor when the pressure in the tank reaches the switch cut-out set point.
 If the motor continues to run past that pressure point, that must mean that the compressor pressure switch has failed in some manner.
 It may be fused points if your pressure switch has those, it may be a failed diaphragm, or the innards in the small, in-line pressure switch found on small compressors have shorted.
 At this point, it’s just a guess.

 The first step if this is the case is to replace the pressure switch.
-Many makes and models are available for sale on line, and there is a page on this site that explains fully the steps necessary to acquire a new switch.
+Many makes and models are available for sale online, and there is a page on this site that explains fully the steps necessary to acquire a new switch.